 Some FreeNAS® systems are set up without a monitor, making it challenging to determine which IP address has been assigned.
 On networks that support Multicast DNS (mDNS), the hostname and domain can be entered into the address bar of a browser.
 By default, this value is freenas.local.

-If the FreeNAS® server is not connected to a network with a DHCP server, use the console network configuration menu to manually configure the interface as seen in Example: Manually Setting an IP Address from the Console Menu (page ??).
+If the FreeNAS® server is not connected to a network with a DHCP server, use the console network configuration menu to manually configure the interface as shown here.
 In this example, the FreeNAS® system has one network interface, em0.